-- Insert the top corners of the cargo net into the large opening in the headliner and secure by sliding them into the small opening. - 2.
-The rear seatbacks should be folded down when the net is installed in the headliner opening behind the front seats.
+- Insert the top corners of the cargo net into the large openings in the headlining and secure by sliding them into the small openings. - The rear seatbacks should be folded down when the net is installed in the headliner opening behind the front seats.